humanmade/repress/docs/connecting.md

 )( SinglePost );
 ```

 `withSingle` components will automatically load the post if it's not available in the store.
-Your component receives five props:
+Your component receives four data props, and two action props:

 * `postId` (mixed): The (resolved) ID for this post.
 * `post` (`object`): The post object.